Paul Rhoads: Iowa State

 Following the departure of Tommy Tuberville at Auburn, Gene Chizik (then head coach at Iowa State) returned to Auburn as head coach.
 Rhoads was not retained by Chizik and was instead chosen to replace him as head coach at Iowa State.
 Rhoads was introduced as the Cyclones' 31st head coach on December 20, 2008.
 Rhoads had previously spent time at Iowa State as an assistant coach in the late 1990s and was raised only 20 miles from the school's football facilities.
 His father Cecil was one of the winningest coaches in the state of Iowa's history, coaching high school for more than three decades, and was inducted into the Iowa High School Football Coaches Hall of Fame.
 Rhoads' contract was reported to be a five-year deal worth $5.75 million that included incentives that could increase total compensation.
 Rhoads opened his ISU career with a win over FCS North Dakota State.
 He also led Iowa State to a victory at Kent State in his first year, ending a 17-game road losing streak.
 On October 17, 2009, Rhoads and the Cyclones defeated Baylor to end an 11-game losing stretch against conference opponents.
-On October 24, 2009, the Cyclones defeated the University of Nebraska on the road for the first time since 1977, inciting his post game speech which became nationally recognized.
+On October 24, 2009, the Cyclones defeated Nebraska on the road for the first time since 1977, inciting his post game speech which became nationally recognized.
 Paul Rhoads is the first Iowa State coach to win six games in his initial season since 1915, when Charles Mayser coached the Cyclones to a 6–2–1 record.

 On December 31, 2009, Rhoads and the Cyclones capped off their season with an Insight Bowl victory over Minnesota.

 In 2010, Rhoads captured a milestone win over #22 Texas by a 28–21 margin.
 It was only the fourth ever road win over a ranked team in Iowa State history, and the first occurrence since a 33–31 victory over Oklahoma in 1990.
 It was also the first ever win by an Iowa State football team over Texas.